Shuyib/YT_dataviz/README.md

 Type the following to check if it works in this **ORDER**.
 If you don't you'll get many errors.
 For example:

-Please type in your title: "views for Sliceace channel from 2011 to 2017" [Press Enter]
+Please type in your title: "views for Sliceace channel from 2011 to 2017" [Press Enter/return]

-Please type in your y axis label "views" [Press Enter]
+Please type in your y axis label "views" [Press Enter/return]

-"views" [Press Enter]
+"views" [Press Enter/return]

 Type what is in quotes in the text box and don't include the **quotes**.
 If you mess up run it again and follow the above procedure.